House of Ash and Bone Cover Concept

 A knock on my door startles me.

-“Diego, are you ok?” a familiar voice calls out.
+“Diego, are you okay?” a familiar voice calls out.

 Chapter 3: April 14, 1984